cisco-apjc-cloud-se/ist-dcn-vcenter/README.md

 ![FMC host](/images/fmc-host.png)

 * New network group objects for each group of VM servers
-  * The host objects above will be grouped into a single object.
+  * The IP addresses from the host objects above will be grouped into a single object.
 It is expected this object will be used for any firewall rule definitions.

+  **Note:** The FMC provider has an issue removing objects from network groups.
+As a workaround, the IP addresses of the host objects will be used instead as literal objects in the group.

 ![FMC group](/images/fmc-group.png)